Sammyuel/ChessDataStudy/README.md

 A unique chess database interface that showcases games played on the professional level, with full server side search functionality.
 Integrates embedded chess analysis boards leveraging the Lichess API.
+Allows navigation to a games detail view for greater spotlight, including an embeded analysis video.
+Utilizes the
-A detail view showcasing selected games with greater spotlight.
-Utilizes the DjangoRestFramework to transform the Django database into Angular accessible JSON format.
+  DjangoRestFramework to transform the Django database into Angular accessible JSON format.